 Regardless of whether or not you’ve owned a dog before, caring for a giant breed dog like a Great Dane requires some special knowledge!
-In this article, we’ll step through all of the things that one should consider when it comes to properly care for their Great Dane.
+In this article, we’ll step through all of the things that one should consider when it comes to properly caring for their Great Dane.

 While most of these items are fairly simple and straightforward, skipping out on them could impact your Great Dane’s health and cost you money!
-With that, let’s jump in and take a look at how to take care fo a Great Dane.
+With that, let’s jump in and take a look at how to take care of a Great Dane.

-Please note that while each of these are numbered, this is not the order in which you should approach them.
+Please note that while each of these is numbered, this is not the order in which you should approach them.
 All of these are important and should be addressed early in your Great Dane’s life.

 Step 1: Feed them a high-quality diet

 The old saying “you are what you eat” applies to our canine friends as well!
 While many are quick to look for a magic pill to cure health issues when they come up, the truth is that a healthy and nutritious diet is often the fix.

 By feeding your Great Dane a healthy and properly balanced diet, you can avoid nutrient imbalances that are often the source of growth-related issues in Great Danes.

 Furthermore, a high-quality diet will provide their bodies with the necessary micronutrients to boost their immune systems, have healthy skin and coats, and grow and develop at a healthy pace.

 Better yet – feeding them quality food typically results in less poop because their bodies are better able to digest and absorb the nutrients.